stigi/MountainGrowl/Readme.md

 ![Screenshot](http://github.com/stigi/mountaingrowl/raw/master/screenshots/mountain_growl.png)

 Other solutions like [Hiss](http://collect3.com.au/hissapp/) are okay, but a actually a weird hack with a lot of down sides.
 So while waiting for Growl 2 (which hopefully will support the Notification Center) why not use the current Growl with a plugin that does the necessary.
-All as a 1st class citizen in the Growl.
+All as a 1st class citizen in Growl.

 ## Installation